Steve-O-Murphy/Portfolio/Readme.md

 ## Edgio

 **Note:** In November 2024, Edgio declared bankruptcy under Chapter 11 bankruptcy protection.
-The following documents, formerly accessible on Edgio's public web site, are available only on this GitHub page.
+The following documents, formerly accessible on Edgio's public web site, are available only on this GitHub page except where noted.

 I authored the following content using MadCap Flare.
 I invoked each API to ensure information accuracy.